Back

 Property for-sale and rental listings apps

 The gist.
 When users think of a “real estate app”, they most likely think of this type.
-These apps feature a database of apartments ready to rent and purchase.
+These apps feature a database of apartments available for rent or purchase.
 The end-user can find a property and schedule a meeting with a landlord directly in the app — no other apps necessary.
 Essentially, these apps act as mediators between users and real estate agents or landlords.

 Example.
 Post-a-room is one of the apps we’ve worked on here at Purrweb.
-It lists rental property in London.
+It lists rental properties in London.
 Landlords use it to rent out rooms, and tenants find the rooms they want with a built-in map.
-Renters and owners can communicate and schedule a meeting to sign a contract in the app.
+Renters and owners can communicate and schedule a meeting to sign a contract, all within the app.

 Post-a-room screenshot